 It’s hard when you love your parents and want to please them, but you only have one life to live so do what makes you happy.

-You may eventually after years of experience as a practicing lawyer or a partner in a firm perhaps.
-However, straight out of law school as a junior solicitor, you’re looking at $49,000 per year depending on the firm you work for and the geographic region you are based in.
+You may eventually make a lot of money being after years of experience as a practicing lawyer or a partner in a firm perhaps.
+However, straight out of law school as a junior solicitor, you’re looking at $49,000 per year [based on Job Seeker’s estimate for Queensland] depending on the firm you work for and the geographic region you are based in.

 Your salary may increase when you’ve been practicing for a few years but don’t forget, you may have a huge amount of student loan to pay back.

-It’s a noble act to want to serve society well by locking up the bad guys.
-However, it’s not as easy as that.
+It’s a noble act to want to serve society well by locking up the bad guys but it’s not as easy as that.

-In order to put someone in jail involves many things such as evidence, contending with the opposite legal team, judge and jury.
+In order to put someone in jail involves many factors such as evidence, contending with the opposite legal team, judge and jury.